davidfekke/fek.io/src/blog/2021-05-04/use-dependency-injection-with-express.md

 # Injecting the Service

-For injecting our service, we will need to create a service object that we can attach to the `req` object, and create a middleware component that actually inject service into our API route.
+For injecting our service, we will need to create a service object that we can attach to the `req` object, and create a middleware component that actually injects the service into our API route.

 ```javascript
 import { getVehicles, getPlanets, getStarships } from './dataservices.js';